 The MailChimp Integration add-on offers two “integration modes”, which means there are two different ways you can use the add-on to sync email addresses.

 Mode 1: Multiple Lists

 The default mode makes use of Multiple Lists.
 This mode will allow you to select multiple MailChimp lists for each of the plans.
 This is the best option if you segment your users into different lists.

 For example, let’s suppose you have 3 different lists on your MailChimp account: Newsletter, Plan A, and Plan B. You want all users, regardless of their plan, to also be included on the Newsletter list, so they won’t miss your updates.

 To achieve that, you can use the Multiple Lists mode to add both lists Newsletter and Plan A to the Plan A MailChimp Settings, and Newsletter and Plan B to the Plan B MailChimp Settings.

 Select the default lists for new accounts and for canceled accounts

 Mode 2: Single List + Multiple Groups

 MailChimp allows you to segment your list into smaller groups of users called Groups.
-This allows you to have more control as you can send campaign to a specific sub-set of your subscribers without having to create multiple copies of the same campaign on MailChimp (which makes it hard to analyze the metrics of that campaign afterwards).
+This allows you to have more control as you can send a campaign to a specific subset of your subscribers without having to create multiple copies of the same campaign on MailChimp (which makes it hard to analyze the metrics of that campaign afterward).